 When a PHP error occurs, a visitor is presented with a page containing a

 request_id.
 You can use that to search the error log in the

 Supported PHP Versions

-The PHP version that is currently supported on the Presslabs Platform is
+The PHP versions currently supported on the Presslabs Platform are